-Throughout the year, the Elk Island Catholic Schools (EICS) Board of Trustees advocate among many stakeholders on a variety of priorities that matter to Catholic Education and, specifically, the education of students attending our schools.
+Throughout the year, the Elk Island Catholic Schools (EICS) Board of Trustees advocate among many stakeholders on a variety of priorities that matter to Catholic education and, specifically, the education of students attending our schools.

 The EICS Trustees continue to target their advocacy to focus on four specific areas: